http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 [0246] First, the extendible boom can have controllable surface

-protrusions along its length that can be enlarged or contracted so
+protrusions along its length that can be enlarged or contracted

-as to allow drag to be applied to the boom, thus further
+so as to allow drag to be applied to the boom, thus further

 stabilizing the BTF in a manner similar to the tail of a kite.
-The

-protrusions cause drag that stabilizes the vessel in both the
+The protrusions cause drag that stabilizes the vessel in both

-hence drag) as desired, or a mechanical device located at the end
+increase size (and hence drag) as desired, or a mechanical

-of the boom that provides mechanical drag resistance, thereby
+device located at the end of the boom that provides mechanical

-increasing stability.
+drag resistance, thereby increasing stability.

-[0247] Second, the extendible boom can also house sonar, listening
+[0247] Second, the extendible boom can also house sonar,

-devices, magnetometers, gravity interruption sensors, etc. that
+listening devices, magnetometers, gravity interruption sensors,

-as to minimize interference with device function.
+craft 5, so as to minimize interference with device function.

-Super-Cavitating Air Channels:
+Super-Cavitating Air Channels: "Air

-"Air Trap Fins"
+Trap Fins"

-[0248] As described above, the present invention comprises a high
+[0248] As described above, the present invention comprises a

-speed SWATH boat with pontoon-type underwater hull friction
+high speed SWATH boat with pontoon-type underwater hull friction

 reduction.
 Creating an air skirt around the hull of the buoyant

-tubular foil (i.e., by propeller-generated supercavitation and by
+tubular foil (i.e., by propeller-generated supercavitation and

-injecting air through the hull and into the flow of water)
+by injecting air through the hull and into the flow of water)

 displaces water from around the hull, allowing air to come into